cztomczak/cefpython/api/BrowserSettings.md

 ### universal_access_from_file_urls_allowed

 (bool) Controls whether file URLs will have access to all URLs.
 Also configurable using the --allow-universal-access-from-files switch.
 Other similar switches are --allow-file-access and --allow-file-access-from-files.

-### user_style_sheet_location

-(string) Location of the user style sheet that will be used for all pages.
-This must be a data URL of the form `data:text/css;charset=utf-8;base64,content` where "content" is the base64 encoded contents of the CSS file.
-Also configurable using the "user-style-sheet-location" command-line switch.

-This setting was removed in Chrome 33.
-Soon it will be removed from cefpython as well.

 ### web_security_disabled